Malivil/TTT-Randomat-20/README.md

 _ttt_randomat_visualiser_min_players_ - Default: 0 - The minimum number of players required for this event to start.\
 _ttt_randomat_visualiser_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.

+## Incriminating Evidence
+Forces a random player to say something incriminating without their knowledge
+\
+\
+**ConVars**
+\
+_ttt_randomat_incriminating_ - Default: 1 - Whether this event is enabled.\
+_ttt_randomat_incriminating_min_players_ - Default: 0 - The minimum number of players required for this event to start.\
+_ttt_randomat_incriminating_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.\
+_randomat_incriminating_timer_min_ - Default: 1 - The minimum time before the message is sent.\
+_randomat_incriminating_timer_max_ - Default: 10 - The maximum time before the message is sent.

 ## Infinite Ammo!
 Gives all weapons infinite ammo, allowing players to constantly shoot without reloading
 \